andresriancho/vpc-vpn-pivot/README.md

 ## Usage

-This command will setup the SSL certificates, routes and other resources required for the client VPN to work:
+This command will setup the SSL certificates, routes and other resources required for the AWS Client VPN to work:

 ```
 ./vpc-vpn-pivot create --profile={profile-name} --subnet-id={subnet-id}